 Petri Laukka, Chief Editorial Writer

-What’s an Irish American, Gaelic speaking, sean nos singing bodhrán playing country boy from North Carolina who also speaks Finnish, loves Lexington style pulled pork BBQ, Tarheels basketball, cross-country skiing, ice swimming, sauna, mämmi and moose hunting doing in Oulu, Finland?
+What’s an Irish American, Gaelic speaking, sean nós singing, bodhrán playing, story telling, country boy from North Carolina who also speaks Finnish, loves Lexington style pulled pork BBQ, Tarheels basketball, cross-country skiing, surfing, ice swimming and sauna doing in Oulu, Finland?

 You guessed it, Irish music and culture.